Exploring Vision Neural Network Pruning via Screening Methodology: Introduction

-Loosely speaking, pruning techniques could be divided into unstructured \cite{vadera2022methods} and structured \cite{lemaire2019structured}.
-In unstructured pruning, which includes magnitude-based pruning, it is individual weights with small absolute values that are removed, with the outcome being sparse weight matrices.
-However, unstructured pruning usually leads to irregular sparsity that is difficult for hardware acceleration.
-On the other hand, structured pruning removes complete filters, channels, or layers.
-The nature of the network remains intact-structured-and is more hardware- and library-friendly in most modern deep learning hardware.
-Among these structured pruning methods, channel pruning has recently gained much attention, since it can directly reduce both computation and storage costs without further post-processing.

-Channel pruning \cite{he2023structured} methods can be categorized into static and dynamic ones.
-Static channel pruning \cite{luo2017thinet, he2017channel} permanently removes redundant channels based on the importance evaluated in training.
-Although it makes the model compact and lightweight, the fixed subnetwork often seriously limits the adaptability of the model to diverse input data.
-Dynamic channel pruning \cite{lin2017runtime, hua2019channel}, in contrast, performs an adaptive channel selection during inference based on inputs or intermediate feature maps and significantly enriches flexibility to notably boost the performance, although dynamic pruning often needs extra storage for several candidate sub-networks at an acceptable cost and is thus of limited practical use under resource-critical conditions.

 The network pruning process typically begins with an either trained or untrained DNN, and two main strategies which are iterative pruning and one-time pruning can be employed.
 Iterative removal procedure is widely applied not only in neural network pruning fields but also in fields like feature selection \cite{Barbu_undated}, graph network optimization \cite{Yang2021-iq}, and beyond.
 Iterative pruning \cite{pmlr-v119-tan20a, Guo9533741} gradually removes unimportant elements over multiple steps, often guided by a decay or annealing function, allowing the network to adapt and recover through retraining after each step.
 In contrast, one-time pruning \cite{liu2017learning, Amersfoort2020SingleSS} eliminates all unimportant components in a single step, offering faster execution but requiring careful tuning to minimize performance degradation.
 A critical aspect of pruning is selecting an appropriate metric to identify elements for removal.
-Commonly used metrics include magnitude-based pruning, which removes smaller weights deemed less important; gradient-based pruning, which evaluates the sensitivity of weights or channels through their gradients during training; and correlation-based pruning, which targets redundant features or channels exhibiting high similarity.
 The choice of metric is closely tied to the pruning granularity—weight pruning focuses on fine-grained optimization by removing individual weights, while channel pruning emphasizes structural sparsity by eliminating entire filters or channels.